oduwsdl/MementoMap/README.md

                         first columns as SURT (e.g., CDX/CDXJ)
-    compact             Compact a large MementoMap file into a small one lookup              Look for a SURT into a MementoMap batchlookup         Look for a SURT into a MementoMap
+    compact             Compact a large MementoMap file into a small one lookup              Look for a SURT into a MementoMap batchlookup         Look for a list of SURTs into a MementoMap

 optional arguments:
   -h, --help            show this help message and exit